Understanding Composite Analytics

 - The percentage of responses for each answer

-This helps explain why a category scored the way it did, not just what the score is.
+This helps explain why a category appears the way it does, not just what the score is.

 History

-The History section shows how PX category scores change over time.
+The History view shows how Composite category results change over time.

-Depending on your organization's setup, you may be able to view results by:
+Depending on your organization’s setup, results may be available at different levels, such as:

 - Organization